samueltenka/FuncRegex/README.md

 ************
 *How is the progam organized?*

-Utility functions:
+_Utility functions_:

-> "ErrorFileClass.py"
+"ErrorFileClass.py"

-> "SettingsHeader.py"
+"SettingsHeader.py"

-Parser of Language-Specification Language (would have been cool to bootstrap :D ... didn't):
+_Parser of Language-Specification Language_ (would have been cool to bootstrap :D ... didn't):

-> "RegexCompilerClass.py"
+"RegexCompilerClass.py"

-The _meat_ --- describes how to combine two parsers P and Q into "P or Q", "P then Q", "P*", etc.:
+The _meat_ --- _describes how to combine two parsers P and Q into "P or Q", "P then Q", "P*", etc._:

-> "RegexTokenizerClass.py"
+"RegexTokenizerClass.py"

-Wraps string class, catalyzing digestion by FuncRegex:
+_Wraps string class, catalyzing digestion by FuncRegex_:

-> "TextClass.py"
+"TextClass.py"

-> "TextSkipperClass.py"
+"TextSkipperClass.py"

-Data structures to contain parser state/output:
+_Data structures to contain parser state/output_:

-> "TokenClass.py"
+"TokenClass.py"

-> "TokenListClass.py"
+"TokenListClass.py"

-And to tokenize:
+_And to tokenize_:

-> "TokenizerClass.py"
+"TokenizerClass.py"

-> "SymbolsClass.py"
+"SymbolsClass.py"

-Putting it all together:
+_Putting it all together_:

-> "FunctionRegexLibrary.py"
+"FunctionRegexLibrary.py"

-Calculator Example:
+_Calculator Example_:

-> "THE_USE.py" --- language specification
+"THE_USE.py" --- language specification

-> "SAM\_CODE\_FuncContaining_Class.py" --- virtual machine; parser-called metods
+"SAM\_CODE\_FuncContaining_Class.py" --- virtual machine; parser-called metods

-Defines "doing nothing":
+_Defines "doing nothing"_:

-> "FuncHeader.py"
+"FuncHeader.py"